Hikmat Dib

 Hikmat Dib (حكمت ديب) is a Lebanese Maronite politician of the Free Patriotic Movement.
 He graduated from the Faculty of Engineering at Saint Joseph University.
-He was elected to a parliament in the 2009 Lebanese general election.
+He was elected to a parliament in the 2009 Lebanese general election and in the 2018 Lebanese general election.
+He resigned from FPM on 1 March 2022, two months prior to the 2022 Lebanese general election.